sut-ai/notes/notebooks/22_reinforcement_learning_from_q_value_till_the_end/index.md

 <div id='feature-based-representation'><h2> Feature-based representation </h2></div>

 One way of using this is to use a feature-based representation in which we describe a state using a vector of features.
-In this method, we represent a **linear** combination of these features and try to learn $\omega_i$s so that the Q function is near to the main Q-value.
+In this method, we represent a **linear** combination of these features and try to learn $\omega_i$s so that the Q function is near the main Q-value.

 $$V(s) = \omega_1f_1(s) + \omega_2f_2(s) + ... + \omega_nf_n(s)$$